rrosa-aurea-1/java-angular-web-app/README.md

 * npm install
 * npm start

 In this way a express server child process is run in the electron container.
-You can read log in its window with **F1** keyword.
+You can read log in its window with **F1 keyword**.

-### Spring boot jar mode
+#### Spring boot jar mode

 After generated your spring boot jar with **mvn clean package**, run in the electron-jar folder these steps: